Virtual invariants from the non-associative Hilbert scheme: The results

 Set $\psi_1(x_1)=\psi_1(x_2)=\psi_1(x_3)=v_1$.
 This is in the domain of definition of the rational map since everything is spanned by the unit $v_0$ and left multiplications of $v_1$ with itself.
 Clearly the operators $\psi_2(\psi_1(x_i),-)$ and $\psi_2(\psi_1(x_j),-)$ commutes since $\psi_1(x_i)=\psi_1(x_j)$.
 However, the algebra is not associative as

-\end{remark} The positive dimensional virtual classes in dimensions $n\gg d$ defined in this paper are expected to be intrinsically related to DT-invariants on Calabi-Yau thereefolds.
-The rational map defined in this section provides us a direct approach to express DT invariants as tautological virtual integrals on the positive dimensional virtual classes in higher dimensions.
-In this sense, our virtual classes are natural canonical extensions of virtual classes on threefolds.
+\end{remark} The rational map defined in this section provides us a direct approach to express DT invariants as tautological virtual integrals on the positive dimensional virtual classes in higher dimensions.